James Dunsmure (physician): Career

 In 1890 he was living at 53 Queen Street, Edinburgh.

 Honours and awards

-In 1892 he was elected a member of the Aesculapian Club.
+In 1872 he was elected a member of the Harveian Society of Edinburgh and in 1892 he was elected a member of the Aesculapian Club.
 He was elected president of the RCSEd in 1899.
 During his term of office the University of Glasgow conferred on him the honorary degree of LL.D.
 He was a main organiser of the quatercentenary celebration of the RCSEd which took place in 1905.

 He died in Edinburgh on 15 July 1907 and is buried in the Dean Cemetery, Edinburgh.

 Family

 He was married with one daughter.
 His brother Robert Dunsmure (1852–94) emigrated to Australia where he became a member of the Queensland Legislative Assembly.